2017 – Present

 Tell us a story!
 That’s what Achimostawinan means in Cree and it is the foundation of all our projects.
 We want to create fun, exciting and original games that tell new Indigenous stories.
 Founded in 2016 by Métis game designer Meagan Byrne and Maliseet animator Tara Miller, we are an Indigenous-led games and digital project studio.
 Our team includes founding members, Meagan and Tara, as well as Métis sound designer Travis Mercredi, jazz musician Colin Lloyd and programmer Gabi Kim Passos.
 Some ask, why games?
 We make games because we’re excited about how they draw us into impossible worlds and tell stories in ways we’ve never been able to before while remaining grounded in an Indigenous perspective.

-Achimostawinan Games is currently completing a residency hosted by Initiative for Indigenous Futures.
+Achimostawinan Games completed a residency hosted by Initiative for Indigenous Futures from May to June 2018.

 “Listener” is an iterative, site-specific performance artwork engaging with Lakota epistemologies through computational media, machine learning algorithms, and narrative.
 The artist uses a custom-built technological suite that enacts relationships between the body, the user/performance interface, and the computer.
 The performance system consists of a hair-braid interface with movement, audio, video, sculpture, and text creating a spiral feedback dynamic between body and system.